WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid_tree.md

 }
 ```

 The `<datagridexpand>` element is an element that listens to the `click` events and toggles the visibility of the child rows of its parent row.
-In the RML there's been styling added to make it look like a +/- button - you'll have to style one yourself just like a button if you plan on using trees in your own application.
+In the HTML there's been styling added to make it look like a +/- button - you'll have to style one yourself just like a button if you plan on using trees in your own application.

 Don't forget to call the formatter the right name, and to instance the formatter in `main.cpp`.
 Once that's done, fire it up and you'll see the expand buttons beside each row, and be able to expand the child rows: